Signed in as:

 I was part of a committee tasked to update our Beacon Light Mission website (http://beaconlightmission.org).
 I wanted to find out more details about Farr.
 Where had he come from?
 What was his story?
 When did he pass away?
 Was he the president of our organization at the time of his death?
 What happened next?
 Did he have any grandchildren or relatives I could interview?

 After several weeks and many hours, it became evident that Capt.
 Charles Farr was courageous, tenacious, and high-minded, but he was not the founder of Beacon Light Mission.
-He was friendly with its parent organization and they no doubt were cooperative, but they were called to different paths.
+He was friendly with its parent organization, Christian Endeavor, and attended their conventions.
+It's also clear that some of the founders of Beacon Light Mission helped Farr by leading worship services on the Warrior, and may have hoped that he would join their mission as a superintendent, but ultimately they were called to different paths.

 Click this link to see early documents from the first 20 years of Beacon Light Mission: 1905-1924. https://bit.ly/3PKjczK